Back to Blog

 Free and built-inMaximum 60 seconds per clip

 Best for: Quick clips when you remember exactly where a moment happened, or when you have active viewers who clip for you.
+You'll still need to edit for vertical and add captions elsewhere.

 Method 2: VLC Media Player